 In a world where the tobacco industry is constantly adjusting their strategies to get new users hooked, it can be hard for parents to keep up with all the dangerous forms of tobacco available.
 Tobacco companies market their products in several forms, and while some may look harmless, all have the potential to cause health problems.

-In addition to cigarettes, there are many other forms of tobacco that parents should be aware of.
+cigarettes, there are many other forms of tobacco that parents should be aware of.